codesqueak/rpimeetsaws/cognito/README.md

 <img src="../images/cognito.png">

-The simplest way to add user sign-up, sign-in, and access control to your web applications, REST interfaces and mobile apps is by Amazon Cognito.
+The simplest way to add user sign-up, sign-in, and access control to your web applications, REST interfaces and mobile apps in the AWS world is by using Amazon Cognito.

 This application uses Cognito to: